tsdh/lein-html5-docs/README.md

   - The code probably needs a cleanup and a bit of restructuring

-  - I'm really not a web designer and I'm famous for my bad taste, so the CSS and layout stuff can be improved
+  - I'm really not a web designer and I'm famous for my bad taste (you might want to ask my wife!), so the CSS and layout stuff can surely be improved

   - There are probably tons of bugs.
-All I can say is that it works fine for my project
+All I can say is that it works fine for my project.

 I'm happy to integrate patches and pull requests.